exceptionhandle/Coin-Collection/README.md

 ✑ Thinning Edges: Here using the gradient Dx and Dy obtained from the previous step we find the angles between the horizontal and vertical edges detected using the arctan function from SciPy library.
 This function gives the tangent value of the angle formed in radians.
 Angles near the error range of 22.5 degrees at 0, 45, 90 degrees is approximated to these angles in the first, second, third and fourth quadrant.
 This in turn is used in thinning of the object boundary.
 The intensities are checked of every neighboring pixels of the edge detected and the stronger ones are retained to obtain a better thin version of edges of the circle.

 ✑ Thresholding: In this step we applied a threshold value on the image obtained from the gradient of the Sobel convolution for removal of unwanted edges with the intensity values that were not strong enough.
-Post thresholding, we removed the horizontal edges existing in the
+Post thresholding, we removed the horizontal edges existing in the vertical edges detected.

 -1 0 1